Occ. Code 6828510

 Substitution: A bachelors degree in criminal justice, criminology, sociology, or public administration; or, associates degree in criminal justice, criminology, sociology, or public administration AND two years of experience described above.

-Promotion: One year of service as a Crime Victims Specialist Trainee.
+Promotion: One year of permanent service as a Crime Victims Specialist Trainee.

-Promotion: One year of permanent, competitive service as a Crime Victims Specialist 1.
+Promotion (for positions at the Office of Victims Services): One year of permanent service as a Crime Victims Specialist 1.